Dannyzen/csh02/week-07/README.md

 The programs directory contains some worm-assembly programs I've tried out on my own Worm VM.
 Most of them use input, but some don't, so you can try those before implementing READ, WRITE, and the E register.

+### Assembly into Bytecode

+Given some assembly program in a file (maybe with the extention .worma), you can use the wiggle.py program to assemble it into bytecode, in either hex ascii or binary.
+Run wiggle with --help to see how.

+* binary (default): the file contains only instructions, no extra bytes.
+* hex: the file contains one instruction in hex per line (so, 1 newline per instruction)

+If you choose to implement the Worm VM in a low level language, like C/C++/Obj-C/Lisp/etc, then it'll probably be easier to use the binary format.
+If you use a pleasant dynamic language with tons of string manipulation support, like Python/Ruby/etc, then probably the hex format will be easier to deal with.

 ### Instruction Format

 Each instruction is 4 bytes long.
 The makeup of those bytes is dependent on the instruction.
 However, the highest 4 bits are always the instruction code.
 The rest depends on how many arguments, and what kind of argument the instruction takes.